-The core of the Commission's plan would be to infuse Jewish education with a new vitality by recruiting and training large numbers of talented and dedicated educators.
+The core of the Commission's plan would be to infuse Jewish education with a new vitality by recruiting large numbers of talented, dedicated, and well-trained educators.
 These educators need to work in a congenial environment, sustained by a Jewish community that recognizes Jewish education as the most effective means for perpetuating Jewish identity and creating a commitment to Jewish values and behavior.

 To accomplish this objective, an entity would have to be created to ensure the enactment of the many phases of the Commission's plan.
-A research capability would also have to be established to provide reliable data on work being done and THE BUILDING-BLOCKS OF JEWISH monitor the impact of various activities.
+A research capability would also have to be established to provide reliable data on work being done and monitor the impact of various activities.

-The ultimate goal would be to bring about across-the-board improvement in as many aspects of Jewish education as possible for all segments of the Jewish community.
+The ultimate goal would be to bring about across the board improvement in as many aspects of Jewish education as possible for all segments of the Jewish community.

-CHAPTER FOUR

-A BLUEPRINT FOR THE FUTURE
+CHAPTER 4: A BLUEPRINT FOR THE FUTURE

-Veries of concrete steps were worked out by the Commission as a blueprint to achieve the objectives of its overall plan.
-These steps would assure that the plan would be more than a list of worthy goals; that it would also set in motion a process that could bring about tangible results over a period of time.
+A series of concrete steps were worked out by the Commission as a blueprint to achieve the objectives of its overall plan.
+These steps would assure that the plan would be more than a list of worthy goals; that it would also set in motion a process that could bring about tangible results over a period of time;